 - IMDb reserves the right to select which plot summary to use.
 Up to five summaries per title may be kept, but only if they present a differing viewpoint.

 - Actors' Names: You can include actors' names in summaries, but only for principal cast members and only for completed titles.
+Best practice here is to link to the Cast name page.
 This policy is voluntary, i.e. summaries can still be submitted (and will still be accepted) without actors' names.

 - IMPORTANT - corrections and By: lines Bylines are important to the original author and other users.
 If you make corrections (spelling, grammar, etc) to a Plot Summary, please DO NOT change the byline.
 If you disagree with the plot summary and want to substantively change it, please submit a new one with your own byline rather than edit the original and add your own name to it.

 - Standard [link=title number] format can be used when referring to other titles.

 A synopsis should be a detailed description of the entire plot of the title, including spoilers, so users who haven't seen a movie or missed an episode of a TV series can read everything about the title.
 A synopsis must include exclusively details of the story of the film, with no commentary.

 - A maximum of one synopsis is allowed per title.
 Please modify the existing item rather than delete the live one and/or add a new one.